GRIFFITH YOUNG

 Domestic violence will certainly impact a divorce in California.
 Judges consider a history of domestic violence in all sorts of situations, including:

 - Child custody.
 An abuser will not receive custody or visitation.
 Any visitation is probably supervised.
+In domestic violence cases, the court prioritizes the safety of children and may order supervised visitation or deny visitation rights entirely to the abusive parent.

 - Spousal support.
 Often, a spouse with lower earning power requests spousal support payments from a higher-earning spouse.
 Domestic violence is a factor judges should consider.
 For example, a judge might be more likely to deny support to an abuser.
+The court considers the history of domestic abuse when making decisions about family law matters.

 Domestic Violence FAQs